Hoomee90/simon-says/README.md

 ## Setup/Installation Requirements

 * Clone repository
+* Using your favorite command line console, run `npm run build` (requires npm) in the top level directory
-* Navigate to the dist directory
+* Navigate to the newly-generated scr directory and open index.html
-* Open index.html in your browser
-* I genuinely have no idea how I'm suppose walk anybody who wants to dev this through the process of using npm to install dependencies idk man just do it

 ## Known Bugs